MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-aosp-corporate-owned-user-associated-enroll.md

 > [!TIP]
 > To access the token in Intune, select **Devices** > **Android** > **Android enrollment** > **Corporate-owned, user-associated devices**.
 Select your enrollment profile, and then select **Tokens**.

-3. Follow the on-screen prompts to finish enrolling and registering the device.
+3. Step through the on-screen prompts to finish enrolling and registering the device.
+The following apps are automatically installed for enrollment:

-The Microsoft Intune app or Company Portal app, and the Microsoft Authenticator app, automatically install and open on the device.
-You'll be locked in the enrollment process until it's complete.
+    * Microsoft Intune app or Intune Company Portal app
+    * Microsoft Authenticator app

 ## After enrollment

+### Update apps
+These apps automatically install updates when they become available:

-### Update Microsoft Intune and Microsoft Authenticator
+    * Microsoft Intune app
+    * Intune Company Portal app

-The Intune app automatically installs available app updates for itself and Authenticator.
-When an update becomes available, the Intune app closes and installs the update.
+When an update becomes available, the app closes and installs the update.
 The app must be closed completely to install the update.
+The app also installs available updates for Microsoft Authenticator.

 ### Manage devices remotely